 If any product candidate is found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for it and our business may be materially harmed.
-For example, if the results of our ongoing Phase 2b clinical trial of eblasakimab in atopic dermatitis, our planned Phase 2 clinical trial of farudodstat in alopecia areata (AA) or any other clinical trials for our product candidates, demonstrate unexpected safety findings or do not achieve the primary efficacy endpoints, the prospects for approval of these product candidates, as well the price of our ADSs and ordinary shares and our ability to create shareholder value would be materially and adversely affected.
+For example, if the results of our Phase 2 clinical trial of farudodstat in alopecia areata (AA) or any other clinical trials for our product candidates, demonstrate unexpected safety findings or do not achieve the primary efficacy endpoints, the prospects for approval of these product candidates, as well the price of our ADSs and ordinary shares and our ability to create shareholder value would be materially and adversely affected.